Mapping 1+1-dimensional black hole thermodynamics to finite volume effects: Introduction

-Interestingly, the NEC is violated in a different setting, involving finite volume effects in scalar QFT.
+Interestingly, the NEC is also violated in a different setting, involving finite volume effects in scalar QFT.
 A finite volume in QFT implies two fundamental features: quantisation of momentum and tunnelling between multiple vacua.
 The first feature is at the origin of the Casimir effect (see \cite{Bordag} for a review), which is known to induce NEC violation.
 As shown more recently and reviewed in the next section, the second feature also leads to NEC violation, in relation to convexity of the effective potential \cite{Alexandre:2022qxc,Alexandre:2023iig,Alexandre:2023pkk,Alexandre:2023bih,Ai:2024taz}.
 For both the Casimir effect and tunnelling, NEC violation arises from a ground state energy which is not extensive, i.e. not simply proportional to the size of the system.

 We investigate the possibility of a correspondence between these two sources of NEC violation.
 In particular: {\it(i)} a scalar field confined to a periodic spatial interval of length $a$ and tunnelling between two degenerate vacua in the limit of zero temperature; {\it(ii)} a dilatonic black hole at temperature $T$ in the presence of matter fields in an infinite spatial volume.
+For simplicity, we focus mainly on these two $1+1$-dimensional systems although we briefly discuss $2+1$ and $3+1$-dimensional systems in section \ref{sec:higherd}.

-For simplicity, the particular systems we are considering are both 1+1-dimensional\footnote{Other studies of finite volume QFT effects in 1+1 dimensional spacetime can be found in \cite{Hu:2021fjq}.}.
 The motivation is to find common features between two non-trivial thermodynamical systems due to quantum effects.
-Our main results are summarised in Table \ref{Tab:Summary}, in the regime $ma\propto M/T\lesssim1$, where $m,a$ are respectively the mass and length scales in the tunnelling description, and $M,T$ are respectively the mass and temperature of the dilatonic black hole (which are independent parameters).
+Our main results are summarised in table \ref{Tab:Summary}, in the regime $ma\propto M/T\lesssim1$, where $m,a$ are respectively the mass and length scales in the tunnelling description, and $M,T$ are respectively the mass and temperature of the dilatonic black hole (which are independent parameters).
 The two systems are thermodynamically similar under the matching condition of $a\propto 1/T$, suggesting a mapping between finite size and finite temperature.
 It is important to note that this analogy cannot be attributed to dimensional considerations though, since several length/mass scales are present in both models.